What is Collagen?

 Types of Collagen

-There are actually quite a few types of collagen (28 to be exact),2 but the most commonly studied and supplemented types are designated by Roman numerals and represent I, II and III.
+There are quite a few types of collagen (28 to be exact),2 but the most commonly studied and supplemented types are designated by Roman numerals I, II and III.

 As you can see, the various types of collagen have their similarities, but their areas of support are different.
 Look for a quality collagen supplement that delivers the type, or types, that suit your needs.

-Collagen is naturally comprised of amino acids and other nutrients bound in a triple helix structure.
-The nature of this structure can vary depending on the type of collagen.2
+Collagen is naturally comprised of amino acids and nutrients bound in a triple helix structure.
+Amino acids are the building blocks of protein.
+The nature of the collagen structure can vary depending on the type of collagen.2

 When it comes to collagen supplements, these may be crafted from marine sources, such as for Type I, poultry sources (for Type II) or from bovine sources (for both Type I and Type III).
 When collagen supplements are made from animal sources, they are called “collagen peptides,” with the word peptide referring to tiny bits of collagen protein which has been broken down into a powder or perhaps a tablet.